fgsfds/Blood-Voxel-Pack/readme.txt

 - put voxels_blood_*.zip into autoload folder located in a game directory
 - make sure "enable autoload folder" checkbox is enabled

+Raze:
+- Drag and drop "Blood-Voxel-Pack.zip" onto Raze.exe and select then Blood.

 ============================================================================================
 LINKS